Sleeping with even a little bit of light isn't good for your health, study shows

 This is not to say that sleep deficiency doesn't also have major adverse effects on health — it does — but he says it simply underscores the far-reaching consequences of being exposed to light at nighttime.

-"People think that as long as they fall asleep and are unconscious, it's not having physiological effects, but that's simply not true," Cseizler says.
+"People think that as long as they fall asleep and are unconscious, it's not having physiological effects, but that's simply not true," Czeisler says.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.